Achievable logoAchievable logo

 CI is 200.12 to 211.88.

-In other words, the best estimate of the mean total cholesterol in the true population, from the given data is 206, but the mean can lie anywhere between 200.12 and 211.88.
+In other words, the best estimate of the true population mean total cholesterol from the given data is 206, but the true mean could reasonably lie anywhere between 200.12 and 211.88.

 If the CI of two groups does not overlap, then it means that a statistically significant difference exists.
 If the CI of two groups overlap, then it means that no significant difference exists.